 - Credit is granted for general education and courses that explore writing, literature, speech, fine and performing arts, world literature or general humanities, philosophy or religion, computer science, American or European history, non-western cultural perspective/world culture, social science and world languages.

-Nursing Major required courses are to be completed at the Montclair State University School of Nursing (31 credits).
+Nursing Major required courses (38 credits) are to be completed at the Montclair State University School of Nursing.
 These courses are offered in a hybrid and/or online format.
 Students and instructors engage in weekly online activities.
-Approximately three times during the course of a semester, students meet on campus for in-person classroom collaboration.
+Approximately three times during a hybrid course, students meet on campus for in-person classroom collaboration.
 Dates are planned in advance so students can adjust their schedules.

 |NURS 240: Health Assessment Throughout the Lifespan*||4|